meaningful96/CoopRAG/README.md

 - HotpotQA, MuSiQue, 2WikiMultihopQA are from [HippoRAG](https://github.com/OSU-NLP-Group/HippoRAG)
 - NaturalQuestions (NQ) is from [REAL](https://github.com/RUCAIBox/REAR)

-Download the datasets in here.
-We also provide preprocessed full test sets.
 -  We have standardized the structure of all datasets to match the original **MuSiQue** dataset.
 ```python
 Data = [